 - Legal liability.
 Are you willing to be completely personally liable for any debt your business incurs?
 Or would you rather take on limited liability, or share it with a business partner?
 Deciding how much liability you want to take on will help narrow down which structure is best for you.

-- Taxation.
+- Taxes.
 Your business structure determines how much you pay in taxes.
-Depending on which structure you choose, you may have to pay double taxation (corporate and personal income) or just pass-through taxation (in which the business won’t be subjected to corporate taxes).
+Depending on which structure you choose, you may have to pay double-taxation (corporate and personal income) or just pass-through taxation (in which the business won’t be subjected to corporate taxes).

 - Administrative costs.
-Some business structures have more extensive paperwork and record-keeping requirements, which can eat up a lot of time and money when forming a business.
-Those who are starting a business on their own may consider sole proprietorship for that reason, as it generally has less reporting requirements than other structures.
+Structures like corporations have more extensive paperwork and record-keeping requirements, which can eat up a lot of time and money when forming a business.
+Those who are starting a business on their own may consider a sole proprietorship for that reason, as it generally has less reporting requirements than other structures.